Salemata Region Latrine Project Kedougou – Senegal

 Salemata Region, Kedougou, Senegal

 Salemata is an agricultural village of over 600 people in the Kedougou region of Senegal.
-This is where the project originated but because of extensive need in the region for appropriate sanitation facilities, 5 other villages will be included as well.
+This is where the project originated but because of the extensive need in the region for appropriate sanitation facilities, 5 other villages will be included as well.
 All are rural subsistence villages that are quite remote.
 The region of Kedougou is in the southern corner of Senegal very far from the capital.
 As such it is often an underserved area neglected by development agencies and other organizations.

 This project is of the highest priority for these communities.
-Currently latrines are nonexistent and diarrhea is the number one killer in children under five, according to local health data.
+Currently, latrines are nonexistent and diarrhea is the number one killer in children under five, according to local health data.
 These communities have high rates of diarrheal diseases, most likely caused by a lack of latrines and clean water.
 The lack of basic sanitation and access to clean water is a serious hindrance to their advancement and their sincere ambitions for a better life.

-Currently there are no latrines in any of the villages, which creates a health and sanitation concern not only for individuals but for the surrounding community as well.
+Currently, there are no latrines in any of the villages, which creates a health and sanitation concern not only for individuals but for the surrounding community as well.
 Often residents must walk to the fields to relieve themselves, which contributes to the spread of diarrheal diseases.

 This project will build 21 latrines in six rural villages.
 Each latrine will be built using rebar and cement to ensure longevity.
 Each latrine will be dug to a minimum dimension of 2m x 2m x 2m and will include a privacy bamboo fence or brick structure.